SMMR and SSM/I-SSMIS

 The Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS Passive Microwave Data are distributed in gridded binary format.
 NSIDC provides IDL routines to ingest and read the data.

-This article describes the actions to perform in order work with NSIDC-0611 in ArcGIS.
+This article describes the actions to perform in order to work with NSIDC-0611 in ArcGIS.
 At the time of writing, this tutorial is relevant for ArcMap10.5 and earlier.
 The following steps will show you how to prepare the binary files for import, format conversion, and geolocation/projection.

 This short article explains where to find Global Monthly EASE-Grid SWE data products and then how to import them into ArcGIS.

-This tutorial outlines the steps for visualizing data in EASE-Grid/EASE-Grid2 projection and NetCDF format, using the software, Panoply.
+This tutorial outlines the steps for visualizing data in EASE-Grid/EASE-Grid2 projection and NetCDF format, using the free software, Panoply.